pycurl/pycurl/doc/docstrings/curl_setopt.rst

     c.setopt(42, 1)

-*setopt* can reset an option to its default value, performing the job of :py:meth:`pycurl.Curl.unsetopt`, if ``None`` is passed for the option value.
+*setopt* can reset some options to their default value, performing the job of :py:meth:`pycurl.Curl.unsetopt`, if ``None`` is passed for the option value.
 The following two calls are equivalent::